-Component / Sub- component Indicator(s) Data Collection and Field Work Qualitative Evaluation of 'Alternative Methods' Prediction of Potential Effects for the Preferred 'Alternative Method' Data Sources Agriculture T Ia T Agriculture Expected effect on agricultural land base and agricultural operations within the Site and Sitevicinity Study Areas.
+Component / Sub- component Indicator(s) Data Collection and Field Work Qualitative Evaluation of 'Alternative Methods' Prediction of Potential Effects for the Preferred 'Alternative Method' Data Sources Expected effect on agricultural land base and agricultural operations within the Site and Sitevicinity Study Areas.
 A field survey of the study areas to document types of farms, farm improvements, cropping patterns, buildings, etc. Review aerial photographic mapping, Official Plans and Zoning By-law, Canada Land Inventory (CLI) mapping and Soils of Haldimand-Norfolk County mapping.
-Interviews with municipal staff, Ontario Ministry of Agriculture, Food and Rural Affairs, Federation of Agriculture and if necessary, property owners.
-The potential effect of the proposed project alternatives on the existing and potential agricultural use of on-Site and off-site lands will be assessed.
-Differences between alternatives will be identified, for example, proximity to livestock, use of prime agricultural areas (soil capability), degree of infrastructure/investment impact on agricultural system (fragmentation).
-Rank each 'Alternative Method' based on the differences.
-Describe advantages and disadvantages of the 'Alternative Methods'. assessed.
+Interviews with municipal staff, Ontario Ministry of Agriculture, Food and Rural Affairs, Federation of Agriculture and if The potential effect of the proposed project alternatives on the existing and potential agricultural use of on-Site and off-site lands will be assessed.
+Differences between alternatives will be identified, for example, proximity to livestock, use of prime agricultural areas (soil capability), degree of ■ Based on the proposed landfill operational practices and/or results of predictive assessments of potential nuisance effects as caried out by other components; the technical and operational considerations component; and groundwater and surface water considerations, the potential effects of the preferred expansion method on existing and proposed on-site and off-site agricultural use will be assessed.
 Existing site-specific studies, if available.
 Applicable provincial regulations, standards and guidelines.
 Provincial Policy Statement (2020).
 Haldimand County Official Plan.
 Haldimand County Zoning By-laws.
 Aerial photographic and topographic mapping.
 Available soils mapping (Soils of The Regional Municipality of Haldimand-Norfolk, CLI), municipal drain mapping.
 Field reconnaissance.
 Interviews with farmers, if necessary.
-Relevant information available from Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) and Ontario Federation of Agriculture (OFA).
+Relevant information available from Ontario necessary, property owners.
+Ministry of Agriculture, Food and Rural Affairs (OMAFRA) and Ontario Federation of Agriculture (OFA).

-Component / Sub- Indicator(s) component Data Collection and Field Work Qualitative Evaluation of 'Alternative Methods' Prediction of Potential Effects for the Preferred 'Alternative Method' Data Sources Archaeological Resources Expected impacts to archaeological resources onsite.
-Screen for archaeological potential using the ministry's screening checklist Criteria for Evaluating Archaeological Potential Complete Stage 1 Archaeology Assessment and if recommended, complete Stage 2 archaeological assessment during the EA process.
-If recommended, complete subsequent Stages of archaeological assessment as early as possible during detailed design and prior to any ground disturbing activities.
+Component / Sub- component Indicator(s) Data Collection and Field Work Qualitative Evaluation of 'Alternative Methods' Prediction of Potential Effects for the Preferred 'Alternative Method' Data Sources Cultural Herita ige Archaeological Resources Expected impacts to archaeological resources onsite.
+Review and update existing background research including archaeological, historical, and environmental literature.
+Review updated list of registered archaeological sites within 1 km of the landfill site.
+Prepare a figure to show the location of the previous archaeological studies in the area of the proposed Quarry Landfill expansion.
+Screen for archaeological potential using the Ministry's Criteria for Evaluating Archaeological Potential sites and areas of archaeological potential that are anticipated to be impacted by expansion alternatives.
+Rank each 'Alternative Method' based on the differences.
+Describe advantages and disadvantages of the 'Alternative Methods'.
 If necessary, determine strategies to mitigate impacts and provide future conservation.
 Existing available archaeological assessment reports.
 Ontario Archaeological Sites Database.
 MCM Standards and Guidelines for Consultant Archaeologists.
 Haldimand County Official Plan.
-Indigenous communities
+Indigenous communities County of Haldimand Municipal Heritage Committee